 Injury #1: Grapes ‘n Things (1986-1987)

 A long, narrow bar, a few tables near the back, most people standing at long, tall wooden partitions facing the small stage.
 The first, but not last, show I partook of “friendlies” before playing.
 I don’t think I smoked enough to penetrate through the 6-8 beers I had beforehand and the continual drinking on stage…or maybe I was affected?

 The show’s going well (but what do I know?
 I’m drunk, possibly high)…I’m into it, dropping to my knees, rolling around – the usual ritual.
 Near the end of the show, I’m on the small dance floor, twirling and spinning, a whirling dervish losing control of the body as it speeds up, nearing the ground, tilting sideways, feet leaving the ground as head approaches…

 …the wooden partition.
 The brain dances like jell-O after ingesting Bill Cosby drugs…

-A firm grip on the microphone as I wait for the brain to return and start functioning and remind me what I’m doing sitting on the ground.
+A firm grip on the microphone as I wait for the brain to return and start functioning and remind me what I’m doing lying on the ground.
 Music seeps into my inner being, I pull myself to my feet, shake my head and act as if it’s all part of the show…a part of the ouch.